nats-io/nats-server/doc/adr/0001-jetstream-json-api-design.md

 Partially Implemented

-The JSON API has been updated, however the urlencoded replies have not been adopted.

 ## Context

 At present, the API encoding consists of mixed text and JSON, we should improve consistency and error handling.

-## Decision

-We anticipate many types of consumer for JetStream including very small devices via MQTT and those written in languages without easy to use JSON support like C.

-We will make it easy for light-weight clients by using `+OK` and `-ERR` style prefixes for client interactions, but the server management API will be JSON all the time.
-The rationale being that such small devices will most likely have their Consumers and Streams provisioned as part of the platform and often might not care for the additional context.

-In client responses we will use URL Encoding to provide additional context so multiple fields worth of context can be provided.
-URL Encoding has [broad language support](https://www.rosettacode.org/wiki/URL_decoding).

 ### Admin APIs